ChestnutZhao/yufree-autoaiscore/README.md

 Change Line 21 to fit your research interests.

+- Change issue repo

+Fill your GitHub user name in Line 103.

 - Trigger the first update

 Click your repo's Actions, select Weekly Article, and click run workflow in the right panel.